CraigHellinger/jPlayer/README.md

 To use
 ------

-There is plenty information on teh jplayer site on how to get it working, same pplies here other than where it says to load jquery first you should load zepto first
+There is plenty information on the jPlayer site on how to get it working, same applies here.
+The only difference is that where it says to load jquery first you should load zepto first

 ```html
 <script type="text/javascript" src="zepto.js"></script>